-Previously-completed classes that students wish to transfer into the program must be declared at the time of application for admission, and after that point students should carefully discuss any other transfer credit plans with their advisor in advance.
+Previously-completed classes that students wish to transfer into the program should be declared at the time of application for admission.
+After that point, students should carefully discuss any other transfer credit plans with their advisor.

 Curriculum

 - Stage 1 Foundations for Formation (24 units) - Stage II Holistic Formation for Justice (20 units) - Stage III Directed Formation (16 units)